blahmz/Direct-link-to-drive/README.md

 ## Features

-- Easily download files from direct URLs to Google Drive.
 - Works with various file types and sources.
-- This might be useful if you face low download speed using Colab; you can transfer files to Drive faster and download them from there.
+- This might be useful if you experience slow download speeds in your browser; using Colab, you can transfer files to Drive faster and then download them from Drive.
 - Sometimes, the file will be uploaded to Drive but may not detect the file extension.
-Just rename it as needed (e.g., `.txt`, `.mkv`, `.mp3`) and open it.
+Simply rename it as needed (e.g., `.txt`, `.mkv`, `.mp3`) and open it.
-- Simple setup and execution.

 ## Usage